cmc5788/ScrollStack/README.md

 }
 ```

+Note that this library currently includes no conveniences for usage in Interface Builder, and is optimized for programmatic layouts.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.